Xinglab/rMATS-long/README.md

                         The path to the updated.gtf file from ESPRESSO --gencode-gtf GENCODE_GTF
                         The path to a gencode annotation.gtf file.
-Will be used to identify the Ensemble canonical isoform --group-1 GROUP_1     The path to a file listing the sample names for group
+Will be used to identify the Ensemble canonical isoform and the gene name
+  --group-1 GROUP_1     The path to a file listing the sample names for group
                         1. The file should have a single line with the sample names as a comma separated list.
 The sample names